swiftype/swiftype-wordpress/README.txt

 ## Advanced Customization

-* Modify what types of posts, categories are searched by adding a hook.
+* Modify what types of posts and categories are searched or weight fields like title more heavily by adding a filter.
 * Change the autocomplete behavior with JavaScript.

 Read our [WordPress search customization tutorial](https://swiftype.com/documentation/tutorials/customizing_wordpress_search) for details.